crosswalk-project/crosswalk-website/documentation/18-Screens.md

     // direction = 1 for down, -1 for up
     var moveY = direction * getImgHeight(shipImg) * timeDelta * 3;

 Depending on the game and the environment, it may be possible to cache the width and height calculations.
-However, you have to be careful with this, ensuring that you invalidate the cached values if `canvasScale` changes.
+However, you have to be careful with this, ensuring that you invalidate the cached values if `canvasScale` changes (for example, if you resize the game when the window size changes).
 In my code, `fitCanvas()` is called each time the `onresize` event fires on the screen.
 This happens at least twice on a mobile device, while Crosswalk locks the screen orientation to landscape.
 For this reason, and to keep things simple, I dynamically get the height and width of the image each time, as this is relatively inexpensive for the two images I'm using.

-### Problem 4: Sprites blur on large screens
+## Issue 4: Sprites blur on large screens

 Having applied the lessons in the previous section, one other possible issue is the potential for blurring due to scaling.
 If you take a close look at this image: